 Scandinavia in June is truly beautiful, and it is a favorite month of many travelers.
 June warms the region up nicely, bringing summer weather and thus, countless outdoor events.
 Summer attractions are open, and Scandinavia's parks and gardens are never prettier.
 Mild weather lets you take a swim in the sea, and if you prefer skinny-dipping, nudism is an option in Scandinavia.
 But be aware that as the summer begins, travel prices may climb.

 June offers travelers a big warm-up in a relatively short time, but it might get a little windy along the coast.
 Average daily temperatures this month range from 52 to 68 F in Scandinavia's southern half and from 46 F to 60 F in Iceland and extreme northern parts of Sweden and Norway.
-Average precipitation for June is around 2 inches.
+Average precipitation for June is around two inches.

 Light coats are handy for travel during early and mid-summer in Scandinavia.
 Mornings and nights can still be a little windy in some parts, and it is generally advisable to bring along a comfortable sweater and a cardigan or two (or one or two light jackets) to layer clothing.
 Travelers with a destination in Iceland need to bring warmer clothing.
 Furthermore, weatherproof raincoats and windbreakers, regardless of the season, are always a good idea for travelers to Scandinavia.
 Tough and comfortable shoes are also essential for your vacation if you enjoy outdoor activities.